Signs of Mold Growth on Basement Walls

 Start by checking the wall for active moisture.

-• Look for darkened or wet areas
+• Look for darkened concrete, damp drywall, or wet paint edges

-• Check after rain or humid conditions
+• Check the same area after rain, snowmelt, or humid weather

 If the wall remains damp, the moisture source must be resolved before cleaning will be effective.